mamadfar/node-docker-ts-swc__nodejs/doc.md

 4. docker compose exec [container or service] [any command related to this service]
 5. docker compose build [container or service] <!-- rebuild our Dockerfile -->
 6. docker compose rm --stop [container or service] <!-- stop our container -->
+7. docker compose run [container or service] [new command] <!-- new command like 'yarn db:migrate' -->

 ## Postgres
 relational db